-You will read a lot about “Generation X+”1 on this Blog.
-Let me explain why, and then I will define who is a member of this pivotal generation.
+You will read a lot about “Generation X+” on this Blog.
+Why?

 Generation X cannot go it alone

-As I have noted elsewhere, this Blog is dedicated to encouraging civic engagement on the most pressing problems facing the U.S. over the next 25 years, issues that my generation — Generation X — should care deeply about.
+As I have noted elsewhere, this Blog is dedicated to encouraging civic engagement on the most pressing problems facing the U.S. as we approach the year 2040 — issues that my generation — Generation X — should care deeply about.
 Unfortunately, even if we voted in large numbers (which we don’t), Generation X would not have the voting power to solve these problems on our own.
 We are substantially outnumbered by Boomers and Millennials.
 So, if we want to fix the country, we will need to recruit like-minded, voting Boomers and Millennials to the cause.

 We have kindred spirits among the Boomers and Millennials

 All generational boundaries are imperfect and exclude people on each end who share the attributes of the target demographic.
 But the especially short duration of Generation X suggests that we may be missing more of our kindred spirits than other generations.
 Generation X has been defined by most demographers to include just 16 birth years: 1965 – 1980.
 By contrast, the Boomers have been given 19 birth years (1946-1964).
 And the Millennial generation spans at least 17 birth years (1981 – 1997).
 Thus, if we just looked at birth years, I suspect there are Boomers born in 1963-1964 and Millennials born in 1981-1982 who are actually more like Generation X than their purported generations.
 Indeed, in its generational studies, Pew has often found that younger Boomers and older Millennials more closely resemble Generation X than they do their assigned generations.
 I have chosen to adopt the term “Generation X+” to refer to those who share many of the demographic attributes normally associated with Generation X.

 The members of Generation X+ have shared experiences and concerns